fabio-calisoft/WeatherApp/README.md

     https://github.com/CleverPumpkin/CrunchyCalendar
     I did not spend too much time looking for the best looking widget.
-    The earliest date is 01/01/2014 as suggested in metaweather and the latest is _today_
+    The earliest date is 01/01/2014 as suggested in metaweather and the latest is _today_ DI - Dependency Injection for the repositories using Hilt